dddrrreee/cs240lx-20spr/labs/11-gc/README.md

      blocks below a certain size to a size-segregated free list.
 This makes both free and allocate fast.

 If there is time I would suggest doing one of these.
+It won't take much code, but can be a bit tricky because you have to make sure you update all necessary internal allocation pointers.

 For this part:
   1. Finish implementing `sweep_free` which will look alot like `sweep_leak` without